 When James Madison and Hamilton, two of the most important architects of the Electoral College, saw this strategy being taken by some states, they protested strongly.
 Madison and Hamilton both made it clear this approach violated the spirit of the Constitution.
 According to Hamilton, the selection of the president should be “made by men most capable of analyzing the qualities adapted to the station [of president].”
 According to Hamilton, the electors were to analyze the list of potential presidents and select the best one.
 He also used the term “deliberate”.Wikipedia, the free encyclopedia

 The 1800 election saw the fears of faction take form for the first time.
-The Jefferson/Adams split and the resulting confusion of a tie vote for Thomas Jefferson and Aaron Burr in that election lead to the first changes in the electoral college and to the running mates system that is still in use today.
+The Jefferson/Adams split and the resulting confusion of a tie vote for Thomas Jefferson and Aaron Burr in that election lead to the first changes in the EC creating the running mates system that is still in use today.

 The electoral college is the only one where they choose their own masters.Abraham Lincoln, Team of Rivals pg.
 630

-However, the electoral college was set up to reflect the population of the United States as a whole.
+However, the EC was set up to reflect the population of the United States as a whole.
 It achieved this through tying a majority of the electors from each state to the number of representatives from each state in the House of Representatives.
 Each district of the House being determined through the arcane process of census and redistricting, the seats apportioned based on populations within geographical regions.
 One elector for every seat in the House of Representatives plus one for every Senator.
-Add in the three electors for Washington D.C. and you have the number of electors in the current version of the electoral college, 538.
+Add in the three electors for Washington D.C. (the same number of electors as the least populous state) and you have the number of electors in the current version of the EC, 538.
 It is supposed to return results that roughly equates to the vote of the majority of the population of the United States, and has done its job pretty admirably right up until the twentieth century when Congress short-circuited the representation metric that the founders set up.

 How did the House upset the metric?
 They crafted the last in several sequential measures that set the number of seats in the legislature.
 The membership of the House of Representatives has been kept artificially low for most of the modern age. the number of representatives was fixed at 435 in 1911 and has remained at 435 as the population of the United States has grown exponentially.
 This has lead to an ever-increasing number of people represented by a single seat in congress, a ridiculous number of people that the framers would never have envisioned as acceptable.
 The original minimum population per house seat was 30,000; but the current representatives for the House each represent about half a million people, at least, with the higher population districts containing about three-quarters of a million people.